18 Feb 2025

 Once you register your child’s birth, a MediSave Account will be created and $4,000 will be credited automatically.
 This can be used to pay for MediShield Life premiums, recommended childhood vaccinations, hospitalisation and approved outpatient treatments.
 All Singapore Citizen newborns are eligible for this grant.

-If you are a working father of Singaporean children born from 1 January 2024, you can enjoy Government-paid paternity leave up to four weeks.
-This has been doubled from just two weeks previously.
+If you are a working father of Singaporean children born on or after 1 April 2025, you can enjoy four weeks of mandatory Government-paid paternity leave (GPPL).

-Receive 6 more days of unpaid infant care leave
+Receive 12 days of unpaid infant care leave

 This will be eligible for all parents of Singaporean children who have worked with their current employer for a continuous period of at least three months.